-Dangers of AR500 Plate for Body Armor
+Dangers of AR500 Plates for Body Armor

 A word about the dangers of AR500 - steel plate based "personal armor" - Coated or Non-coated

 Ask yourself this simple question, would you want to be standing next to any armor “plate/target” when a ballistic projectile impacts it?
 NO!
 Of course not, because we do not have to be ballistic experts to understand that the fragmented material and the ricochet from that projectile has to go somewhere!
+The HIGH probability of extremely life-threatening wounds would be expected if one was stupid enough to stand in direct line with any steel plate while someone else is shooting bullets at it.

 OK then, so why do you think it’s appropriate to hang that same steel plate/target on our chest and back?